a-reisberg/typebase-lite/README.md

 liveQ.start()
 ```

-Suppose someone new entered the db:
+Suppose someone new enters the db:
 ```scala
 tblDb.put(Employee("New Comer", 31, Address("New York", "99999")))
 ```